 150 Minutes of Exercise a Week

-One of the statistics that the forum has highlighted is that men should complete at least 150 minutes of moderate exercise a week.
+Men are encouraged to complete at least 150 minutes of moderate exercise a week.
 Exercise is not only great for physical health, it can also help to build a healthier mind-set.

 Regular exercise reduces the risk of developing heart disease, stroke and 50% less chance of developing bowl cancer.
 Exercise can be a great way to release stress and can build self-esteem.
 It’s sure to make you feel positive afterwards.
 The NHS suggests men need to take part in exercise with moderate intensity.
 This can include speed walking, cycling, cleaning the car, and getting involved in sports.

 As an employer, you can encourage your employees to improve their physical health.
 You can do this by giving them free access to the company gym, encourage local employees to walk to work, and even provide discounts for local sport centres.
 This is a great way to support employees and will ultimately improve moral in the office.

 International Men’s Health Week has also made us more aware of how important it is to introduce 5 portions of fruit and vegetables a day.
 This can go hand-in-hand with exercise and ultimately help men lead a healthier lifestyle.
 Not only does a healthy diet help you to stay in shape, it also gives you more energy for a busy day ahead.
 It can also strengthen the immune system so less employees will be off work due to illness.

 To help your employees to eat healthier, you can fill the canteen with fruit and veg.
 This will allow your team to enjoy healthy foods whenever they want.
 You can treat them to a delicious salad on a Friday as a treat to look forward to.